CLOSE

 Verify Local Rules Carefully

-Spain’s short-term rental regulations are decentralized, and every autonomous community, and often each city, has its own rules.
-To ensure you are investing in Spain real estate safely, it is crucial to verify local regulations thoroughly.
-Before you invest or list a property, check with the local tourism board and municipality to confirm current licensing procedures, zoning laws, and building requirements.
+Spain’s short-term rental regulations are decentralized, so to ensure you are investing in Spain real estate safely, check with the local tourism board and municipality to confirm current licensing procedures, zoning laws, and building requirements.

 Secure All Required Approvals and Registrations